 Provisions in our certificate of incorporation and bylaws and in the Delaware corporate law may make it difficult and expensive for a third party to pursue a tender offer, change in control or takeover attempt, which is opposed by management and the board of directors.
 Public stockholders who might desire to participate in such a transaction may not have an opportunity to do so.
-We also have a staggered board of directors that makes it difficult for stockholders to change the composition of the board of directors in any one year.
-These anti-takeover provisions could substantially impede the ability of public stockholders to change our management and board of directors.
+In February 2008, our Board of Directors adopted a Shareholder Rights Plan that could make it more difficult for a third party to acquire, or could discourage a third party from acquiring, the Company or a large block of our common stock.
+A third party that acquires 20% or more of our common stock (an "acquiring person") could suffer substantial dilution of its ownership interest under the terms of the Shareholder Rights Plan through the issuance of common stock to all shareholders other than the acquiring person.
+We also have a staggered board of directors that makes it difficult for stockholders to change the composition of the board of directors.
 Such provisions may also limit the price that investors might be willing to pay for shares of our common stock in the future.